ECE-2024/ECE-250-Test-Cases/vscode.md

 ## Running your code remotely
 1. Run the command './start.sh' in your terminal

-If permission to run setup.sh is denied, run the command 'chmod +x start.sh'
+If permission to run start.sh is denied, run the command 'chmod +x start.sh'